Where could a career in research take you?

 Bachelor of Biotechnology students are eligible to enrol in International Study where you can complete an international placement.
 International study opportunities help you expand the theoretical knowledge and skills developed throughout your degree and apply them in an external and international context.

 The following list provides some examples of job titles that may be available to Biotechnology graduates.
 Some of these jobs will depend on the amount and level of study, level of experience, the combination of other majors and electives studied.
 Some jobs below may also require further study.

 The following list provides some examples of job titles that may be available to Biotechnology graduates.
 Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, and some may require further study.

 Not everyone uses their degree in the same way and the transferable skills gained through university study may allow graduates to pursue a range of careers that might not be directly linked to their study.
 Below is a sample list of job titles that might be suitable for graduates with the skills gained in a Biotechnology degree.

 Some of these jobs will depend upon the amount and level of study undertaken, level of experience, and the combination of other majors and electives studied, for example some may require further study.

 Graduates may apply for membership to AusBiotech, Australia's Biotechnology Organisation.
-You may also apply for membership with specialist societies such as the Australian Society of Biochemistry and Molecular Biology.
+You may also apply for membership with specialist societies such as the Australian Institute of Biology or the Australian Society of Biochemistry and Molecular Biology.